birc-hpc/planning/docs/week-2/scripts-and-variables.md

 ![Process with arguments](img/processes/process-with-args.png)

 How different languages deal with arguments can vary, but bash was built for UNIX, and it has the same philosophy.
 When you are running a shell script, the variable `$0` will hold the script’s name, `$1` is the first argument you gave the script, `$2` is the second, and so on.
-In addition, if you want an expansion of *all* the arguments (excluding the script name), you can use `$@`, and if you want the number of arguments (also excluding the script name), you can use `$#`.
+In addition, if you want an expansion of *all* the arguments (excluding the script name), you can use either `$@` or `$*` with the former expanding to all the variables as separate strings and the latter expanding to a single string holding them.
+If you want the number of arguments (also excluding the script name), you can use `$#`.
 Try it with this script (and remember to give it execution permission):[^1]

 [^1]: The `\"...\"` might look odd, but this is what it is doing: I wanted to put the list of arguments in quotes.
 If I just use `"..."` I get a string containing the list of arguments, and that would expand to just the arguments.
 I would lose the quotes.
 But by *escaping* the quotes with a backslash, I tell bash to use the literal symbol, so it will include the two quotes in the output instead of trying to be clever about it and interpret it as a string.